mikependon/RepoDB/README.md

 ## Benefits/Advantages

-Like with any other ORMs, RepoDB does provide the preliminary [methods](https://repodb.net/docs#operations) needed for your basic operations (i.e.: CRUD).
-The good thing is, RepoDB also does provide the operations that is needed to cater your edge-cases like [2nd-Layer Cache](https://repodb.net/feature/caching), [Tracing](https://repodb.net/feature/tracing), [Repositories](https://repodb.net/feature/repositories), [Property Handlers](https://repodb.net/feature/propertyhandlers) and [Batch](https://repodb.net/feature/batchoperations)/[Bulk Operations](https://repodb.net/feature/bulkoperations).
+Like with any other ORMs, RepoDB does provide the preliminary [methods](https://repodb.net/docs#operations) needed for your basic operations.
+The good thing is, it also does provide the operations that is needed to cater your edge-cases like [2nd-Layer Cache](https://repodb.net/feature/caching), [Tracing](https://repodb.net/feature/tracing), [Repositories](https://repodb.net/feature/repositories), [Property Handlers](https://repodb.net/feature/propertyhandlers) and [Batch](https://repodb.net/feature/batchoperations)/[Bulk Operations](https://repodb.net/feature/bulkoperations).

 If you are to use [RepoDB](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#repodb), your [development experience](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md) is as simple as [Dapper](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#dapper) when opening a connection and is as simple as [Entity Framework](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/development-experience.md#entity-framework) when executing an operation.
 It is the reason that makes this library the simpliest ORM to use.